balpreet14/balpreet14.github.io/_posts/2019-03-29-week6-project2.md

 Overall in this project i haven't faced any major problem till now.But choosing gradient for each shape was bit of a work.

 ## Future work
-In future i can use this to make logos.As 3D typography is a trend now so i can use it in future for making posters.I love working on Illustrator and i was fun doing it.
+In future i can use this to make logos.As 3D typography is a trend now so i can use it in future for making posters.I love working on Illustrator and it was fun doing it.

 ## Overall
 The total work  was :